michaelfeathers/delta-flora/README.md

 and there are no commits with a later datestamp in the repo, then methodevents.csv is assumed to be current and it is loaded.
-If methodevents.csv does not exist or it is out of date, Repository rips the repo and produces a methodevents.csv file.
+If methodevents.csv does not exist or it is out of date, Repository rips the repo and produces a *methodevents.csv* file.

-The phrase *es = Repository.new('some repostory path').events* is a bit of a mouthful, delta-flora supplies a convenience method that has the same effect:
+The phrase *es = Repository.new('some repostory path').events* is a bit verbose, so delta-flora supplies a convenience method that has the same effect:

 ```ruby
   es = load_events('some repository path')
 ```

-# NAMING:
+## NAMING

 *Delta Flora* is the name of an album by Hughscore: a group formed by the late Hugh Hopper of Soft Machine.
 The name struck me because it literally means the flowering/bountiful mouth of a river.
-That seemed like a good name for a tool that produces useful information from repositories.
-Aside from that, the pun on the word `delta' with regard to version control systems was too good to pass up.
+It seemed like a good name for a tool that produces useful information from repositories.
+Aside from that, the pun on the word *delta* with regard to version control systems was too good to pass up.

-# REQUIREMENTS:
+## REQUIREMENTS

 * Ruby 2.0

-# LICENSE:
+## LICENSE

 (The MIT License)